kodiak-packages/ventura/README.md

 ## Documentation

-You can find exampled of all of our components in the documentation.
+You can find examples of all of our components in the documentation.

 [➡️ Go to full documentation](https://kodiak-packages.github.io/ventura)